railwayapp/docs/src/docs/guides/public-networking.md

 ## Support

-Looking for the technical specs like timeouts, TLS information, etc?
+Looking for the technical specs like timeouts, TLS information, rate limits etc?
 Check out the [Public Networking reference page](/reference/public-networking).

 Having trouble connecting to your app from the internet?
 Check out the [Fixing Common Errors guide](/guides/fixing-common-errors) or reach out on our <a href="https://discord.gg/railway" target="_blank">Discord</a>.